 Under a de minimis rule, OID will be considered zero and all interest distributions will be excluded from the stated redemption price if the amount of the OID is less than 0.25% of the Class's stated redemption price multiplied by the Class's weighted average maturity.
-The weighted average maturity of an Exchangeable Certificate is computed based on the number of full years (i.e., rounding down partial years) each distribution of principal is scheduled to be outstanding.
+The weighted average maturity of a Guaranteed Exchangeable Certificate is computed based on the number of full years (i.e., rounding down partial years) each distribution of principal is scheduled to be outstanding.
 The schedule of such distributions likely should be determined in accordance with the Pricing Speed.

-Depending on the value of the Interest Rate Contracts associated with the Class MA and Class MV Certificates, the Senior Upper-Tier Regular Interests corresponding to the Class MA and Class MV Certificates may be issued with OID.
+Depending on the value of the Interest Rate Contracts associated with the Class MA, Class MV, Class M45T and Class M60T Certificates, the Senior Upper-Tier Regular Interests corresponding to the Class MA, Class MV, Class M45T and Class M60T Certificates may be issued with OID.
 Because the Class Coupons payable to the Senior Upper-Tier Regular Interests corresponding to Class HA and Class HV are subject to periodic increases, a portion of such Class Coupons will not be treated as qualified stated interest and will be added to the stated redemption price of such interests.
 Because the Senior Upper-Tier Regular Interests corresponding to Class HZ and Class MZ Certificates are not entitled to stated interest actually payable at least annually, the Class Coupons of such Classes will not be treated as qualified stated interest and will be added to the stated redemption price of such interests.
 Consequently, the Senior Upper-Tier Regular Interests corresponding to Class HA, Class HV, Class HZ and Class MZ will be issued with OID.